tmelot2/coding-challenge-t/readme.md

 [ ] Are ranges inclusive or exclusive on either end?
 	- DOC THIS ANSWER IN HERE!
 It's important to know that when using the tool.

+[ ] Is it correct that we don't output query results, just benchmark results?

 [ ] Ok to require Docker on client that is used as part of project setup?
 (To avoid installing Postgres locally)